 The argument can be any value, as long as the type of the argument matches the type of the target.

-NoteCSDL allows you to create large and powerful filters.
+NoteCSDL allows you to create sophisticated and powerful filters.
 Each one can be up to 1MB.

 Tagging, enabled by DataSift VEDO, allow you to add your own metadata to interactions.
 For example, brokers monitoring a set of stocks could filter for the names of any of the companies involved and add the appropriate stock ticker as a tag.

 Adding tags based on conditional rules gives you the power to code business rules directly into your CSDL code.
 Since you are free to choose your own tags, you can build taxonomies to fit your business, specific to the problem you're working on.
 Tags allow you to deliver interactions with custom metadata to your applications.